 Translated with brackets

-Lastly, we have got appositive genitives and other genitives that are translated as brackets (or coordinations).
+Lastly, we have appositive genitives and other genitives that are translated as brackets (or coordinations).

 Brackets also serve to paraphrase genitives of all kinds to express finer differences.

 Indo-European genitives cover a wide array of meanings.
-We will meet some further ones in later units: for ‘a group of people’, see Grouping numerals in unit 7; for ‘day’s work’ see Distributive numerals in unit 8; for ‘the inside of the ship’ see Adverbials in unit 12; for ‘two weeks’ notice’ see Measuring in unit 12; for ‘a painting of the girl’ (as opposed to ‘a painting of the girl’s’) see ‘about’ and language related objects in unit 14.
+We will meet some further ones in later units: for ‘a group of people’, see Grouping numerals in unit 7; for ‘days’ work’ see Distributive numerals in unit 8; for ‘the inside of the ship’ and ‘the coutyard of the castle’ see Adverbials in unit 12; for ‘two weeks’ notice’ see Measuring in unit 12; for ‘a painting of the child’ (as opposed to ‘a painting of the child’s’) see ‘about’ and objects related to language in unit 14.

 Adjectives of possession